Gogopex/wthr/ROADMAP.md

 ### A simple Rust command line utility that displays weather information for a given city.

 # Coming up
-- Improve error handling
+- Improve error handling (too many .unwrap())
-- Improve output formatting using "colored" crate
-- User settings to save whether to use metric or imperial unit
+- Find way to remember user settings, so that a user can simply type `wthr` once having entered a favority city
 	- e.g: -c (---config) [param=value]
 - Print out ASCII art / emojis depending on the weather
 	- this should make use of the information received by the openweather API to have as much variety in the ASCII art as possible